 Both apps support PDF, PNG, and SVG.

-If you thought the competition between Photoshop and Sketch was fierce, then you’re in for a surprise with Adobe XD — the competition between both apps is driving them to constantly better themselves, which is awesome news for us designers.
+If you thought the competition between Photoshop and Sketch was fierce, then you’re in for a surprise with Adobe XD — the competition between Adobe XD and Sketch is driving them to constantly better themselves, which is awesome news for us designers who want to design better and faster.

 But which should you ultimately choose?
+Adobe XD or Sketch?
 For Windows users, Adobe XD is the clear choice.
-But for MacOS users, it might come down to your individual needs.
+But for macOS users, it might come down to your individual needs.